php-fig/fig-standards/proposed/simplecache.md

     public function increment($key, $step = 1);

     /**
-     * Decrement a value in the cache by its step value, which defaults to 1 *
+     * Decrement a value atomically in the cache by its step value, which defaults to 1 *
      * @param string  $key  The cache item key
      * @param integer $step The value to decrement by, defaulting to 1